-To be a qualifying child the child must be your son, daughter, stepchild, foster child, brother, sister, half brother, half sister, stepbrother, stepsister, or a descendant of any of them.
+To be a qualifying child the child must be your son, daughter, stepchild, foster child, brother, sister, half brother, half-sister, stepbrother, stepsister, or a descendant of any of them.
 Furthermore, the child must be under the age of 19 at the end of the year and younger than you or your spouse if filing jointly.
-The qualifying child may be any age if he or she is permanently and totally disabled.
+The qualifying child may be of any age if he or she is permanently and totally disabled.

-In addition, the child must have lived with you for more than half of the year.
+Also, the child must have lived with you for more than half of the year.
 The child must not have provided more than half of his or her own support for the year.

 Also, the child must be filing a joint return for the year, unless the joint tax return is filed only to claim a refund of withheld income tax or estimated tax paid.
-If the child meets the criteria to be designated a qualifying child of more than one person, then only one person can treat the child as a qualifying child.
+If the child meets the criteria to be designated as a qualifying child of more than one person, then only one person can treat the child as a qualifying child.

 However, the US Trustee Program states that it departs from the IRS dependent test in cases justifying reasonable expectations.
-Such an example as reasonable expectations would include a long standing economic unit of unmarried individuals and their children.
+Such an example as reasonable expectations would include a long-standing economic unit of unmarried individuals and their children.

 The US Trustee Program publicizes what it determines to be the median income of potential filers of bankruptcy.
 The determination of median income amounts can vary depending upon what State the debtor has residency, and by the size of his or her household or family.
-For example, in the State of Florida the median income in 2017 for a one-person household is rough $44,000, for a two person household the median income is rough $54,000, and for a four person household, the median income is about $70,000.
+For example, in the State of Florida, the median income in 2017 for a one-person household is rough $44,000, for a two-person household the median income is rough $54,000, and for a four-person household, the median income is about $70,000.

 If the debtor’s or debtors’ income significantly exceeds the median income as determined by his or her family size then the debtor may be disqualified from filing a Chapter 7 bankruptcy, based upon the income of the debtor or debtors.
 There are exceptions to the use of the means test.
 A means test is only required when the majority of the debtor’s debts are of a consumer variety.
 If the majority of the debts that were incurred were of a business variety, then the means test is not required.

 If the debtor’s income significantly exceeds his or her median income as determined by the means test, then the debtor is deemed to have sufficient disposable income, and as such, is not qualified to file a Chapter 7 bankruptcy.
-The purpose of the BAPCPA is that only debtor who has such disposable income should have funds or monies to fund a repayment to his unsecured creditors through a Chapter 13 plan or Chapter 13 bankruptcy.
+The purpose of the BAPCPA is that only debtor who has such disposable income should have funds or monies to fund repayment to his unsecured creditors through a Chapter 13 plan or Chapter 13 bankruptcy.

 Numerous strategic considerations come into play when determining the family size for purposes of bankruptcy and the means test.
 If the debtor or debtor has a larger household or family size that are not employed or receiving any form of income, it is usually to his or her advantage to claim the larger household or family size for purposes of the means test, how it affects either a Chapter 7 or Chapter 13 bankruptcy.

 Jay Weller is a bankruptcy attorney in the State of Florida.
 Weller Legal Group PA has offices in Clearwater, Port Richey, Lakeland, and Brandon, Florida.
 Since 1993, Weller Legal Group has been considered by many in both the legal and wider community comprising the greater Tampa region, to be the premier law firm devoted primarily to the representation of debtors in Chapter 7 and Chapter 13 bankruptcy proceedings.
-If you are in need of representation in either Chapter 7 or Chapter 13 bankruptcy, please contact Mr. Weller today at 1-800-407-3328 (DEBT) or by email at firstname.lastname@example.org.
+If you need representation in either Chapter 7 or Chapter 13 bankruptcy, please contact Mr. Weller today at 1-800-407-3328 (DEBT) or by email at email@example.com.